Visit our Photo Gallery to see what our lifts can do! Click here: Photo Gallery

 - Easy to install.

-- Uses standard household electrical power w/ a standard three prong plug.
+- Uses standard household electrical power with a standard three prong plug.
 Battery power is optional.

 - Gates are removable and can easily be hinged from either side.